Using topological data analysis to compare inter-subject variability across resting state functional MRI brain representations: Materials and Methods

 \subsection{Dataset}

-The data for this study consists of pre-processed resting-state functional MRI data from $N=1003$ Human Connectome Project young adult (HCP-YA)\cite{Glasser2016-ak} subjects.
-HCP-YA resting state fMRI data were acquired on a 3T Siemens scanner using the HCP protocol ($TR=0.72$ sec, $TE=33$ ms, isotropic voxel size$=2$mm, multiband factor $8$).
-After pre-processing, each subject’s data consists of a matrix of 91,282 “grayordinates” (a fixed atlas of graph vertices on the surface of the brain), with 1200 time samples at each grayordinate.
-We treat this as our pre-representation source data, giving an embedding dimension of $D = 91282 \times 1200 \sim 10^8$ in the initial space.
+The data for this study consists of preprocessed resting-state functional MRI data from $N=1003$ Human Connectome Project young adult subjects (HCP-YA; \cite{Glasser2016-ak}).
+HCP-YA resting state fMRI data were acquired on a 3T Siemens scanner using the HCP protocol ($TR=0.72$ sec, $TE=33$ ms, isotropic voxel size$=2$mm, multiband factor $8$; \cite{Glasser2016-ak}), and preprocessed according to the Human Connectome Project pipeline (\cite{glasserMinimalPreprocessingPipelines2013}), which includes MSMAll alignment (\cite{robinsonMSMNewFlexible2014}) and ICA-FIX cleanup (\cite{griffantiICAbasedArtefactRemoval2014,salimi-khorshidiAutomaticDenoisingFunctional2014}).
+After this preprocessing pipeline, each subject’s data consists of a matrix of 91,282 “grayordinates” (a fixed atlas of graph vertices on the surface of the brain), with 4 runs of 1200 time samples at each grayordinate.
+We treat this as our pre-representation source data, giving a source embedding dimension of $D = 91282 \times 1200 \times 4 \approx 10^9$.

-The HCP-YA dataset also contains a rich family structure, including $149$ genetically confirmed monozygotic twin pairs and $94$ genetically confirmed dizygotic twin pairs, non-twin siblings and half-siblings, and parents.
-Family structure in the HCP-YA dataset creates invalidates simple re-sampling as a viable bootstrap approach, since data are not exchangeable.
-To properly account for this family structure while bootstrapping, we followed the approach of Winkler et al.\cite{winklerMultilevelBlockPermutation2015} and excluded all bootstrap re-samples that placed individuals with the same mother on different sides of the inclusion/exclusion divide.